Primary School Teacher

 - Graduate primary school teachers usually earn between $48,000 and $52,000 a year.

-Primary school teachers who work in a school identified as hard to staff may earn an extra $3,500 each year for up to five years under the Government's Voluntary Bonding Scheme.
+Primary school teachers who work in schools identified as hard to staff may be eligible for an extra $10,500 after three consecutive years of teaching, and $3,500 after teaching for four and five years.